 - Pupils receiving SEND support do not achieve as well as they should.
 At key stage 2, although improving over time, the percentages who achieve the expected levels in reading, writing and mathematics are below the national averages for similar children.
-The percentage of 19-year-olds receiving SEND support who achieve level 2 or level 3 qualifications in English and mathematics is also below the national average and is declining over time. - At key stage 4, the percentage of pupils with SEND achieving a good pass in English and mathematics is below the national average for similar pupils.
-In 2018, the percentage of pupils with an EHC plan who were not in education, employment or training was above the national average. - Permanent exclusions for children and young people with SEND are significantly above the national figures.
+The percentage of 19-year-olds receiving SEND support who achieve level 2 or level 3 qualifications in English and mathematics is also below the national average and is declining over time. - At key stage 4, the percentage of pupils with SEND achieving a good pass in English and mathematics is below the national average for similar pupils. - Permanent exclusions for children and young people with SEND are significantly above the national figures.
 The number of repeat fixed-term exclusions for children and young people who receive SEND support is also increasing over time.
 Fixed-term exclusions for children and young people with an EHC plan in primary, secondary and special schools are significantly above the national figure. - Young adults told us that they were disappointed with the range of leisure activities in the local area once they reached 18 years of age. - Only seven young people leaving care have received a health passport that captures their health history.
 This is significant, given the high number of children and young people placed in Shropshire from other areas.
 This may be the last opportunity to provide a child or young person with a comprehensive picture of their health history.
 Area leaders acknowledge that this is an area for development.